ceztko/u8filesystem/README.md

 A proposed solution is to fully alias all classes and methods of `std::filesystem` to another namespace, here named `std::u8filesystem`, so the methods will always treat `std::string` as UTF-8 encoded.
-Classes are inheriting their corrispective in `std::filesystem`, not adding any field or virtual method, to offer full interoperability.
+Classes are inheriting their corresponding in `std::filesystem`, not adding any field or virtual method, to offer full interoperability.
 Also same names of classes and methods are kept to make it a drop-in replacement solution.